jeremeamia/FunctionParser/README.md

 ## Building

 There is a `buid.xml` file that you can use to generate test coverage reports, documenation, and code analytics.
-The current fule is deisgned to be used with `ant`, but I will be migrating this to `phing` sometime soon.
+The current file is designed to be used with `ant`, but I will be migrating this to `phing` sometime soon.
 More on this later.

 The test suite and code coveage report are currently setup to run in Travis CI.
-[See FunctionParser on Travis CI] [travis-ci-status]
+[See FunctionParser on Travis CI] [travis-ci]